helxplatform/helx-docs/installation.rst

    Django admin password: sHoc6OqUNIhRHs1YHhtF
    HeLx URL: http://34.73.96.240
    Django admin URL: http://34.73.96.240/admin

-Once logged in as the django admin you can go to the HeLx URL and navigate to the apps section to create new apps.
+An admin username and password is created as part of the install process to allow access to the application and configure other users and social auth.

+To access HeLx admin portal, use the admin URL shown above for your install i.e. ``http://34.73.96.240/admin``.

-To create and launch apps as an admin, navigate to ``http://34.73.96.240/apps``
+To create and launch apps as an admin, navigate to apps URL for your install i.e. ``http://34.73.96.240/apps``.

+Ideally, a non-admin HeLx user should be added to django Users and Authorized Users on the admin portal.

+Use the optional GitHub/Google OAuth setup instructions above to get a Client ID and token and use it in django admin panel to configure social applications to enable user login.

 Adding a user and OAuth credentials
 ------------------------------------